-This course will cover culture of Ukrainian immigrants in Canada from the 1890-s to 1939.
+This course will cover culture of Ukrainian immigrants in Canada from the 1890s to 1939.
 The main focus will be on the Canadian Prairies.
 In particular, students will explore the settlement patterns, material culture, spiritual culture, traditional customs and cultural practices, media and communication of the time, visual arts.
 At the end of this course, students will become familiar with a wide range of primary sources (immigration promoting brochures, immigration narratives and folksongs, letters, newspaper articles, instructional "how-to" books, etc.); will learn about different cultural practices in connection to material culture and everyday life; will be able to explain basic concepts of immigration culture studies (ethnicity, cultural adaptation, fluid identity, etc.) and to examine the diverse meanings of cultural objects and practices.
+Further information on each unit is available in the Detailed Course Description.